jsteele22/telescopes/docs/ota/lunt_usage.md

 * Precisely align the mount __azimuth__ using a compass (smartphone app).
 * Precisely align the mount __altitude__ using an inclinometer (smartphone app.)
 * Be sure the scope is very precisely in __home position__ when powering the mount on.
 * Be sure to use correct data for site location, time, etc.
 * When you have the sun centered, use that point to update the alignment.

-* Each time you re-center on the Sun, use that point to update the alignment.
+* Each time you re-center the scope on the Sun, use that point to update the alignment.
 * The tracking will improve more if the alignment points are widely separated.
 So set up the scope and start the alignment well in advance.
 * Note that some mounts have a __park__ feature.
 When told to park, the scope slews to its home position and stores its alignment data over a power cycle.
 Thus, a preliminary alignment can be done well